Find Affordable College Courses

 Miami, FL

 Miami Dade College ranked #6 on this year’s Best Film, Video & Photographic Arts Associate Degree Schools in the Southeast Region list.
-Located in the large city of Miami, MDC is a public college with a very large student population.
+Located in the large city of Miami, MDC is a public school with a very large student population.

 On average, film graduates from MDC take out $12,523 in student loans while working on their Associate Degree.